Edmund1911/Cloth-Cache-Range-Manager/README.md

 ## Compatibility

-Designed for modern Blender versions using the current Cloth point-cache API.

-Tested successfully with the Blender version used during development.
+Tested successfully with the Blender version 5.1.2.

 ## License